-We and CGMSIM have each adopted a code of ethics pursuant to Rule 17j-1 under the 1940 Act and Rule 204A-1 under the Investment Advisers Act of 1940, as amended, respectively, that establishes procedures for personal investments and restricts certain transactions by our personnel.
-Our Rule 17j-1 codes of ethics generally do not permit investments by our and CGMSIM's personnel in securities that may be purchased or sold by us.
+We have adopted a code of ethics (the "Code of Ethics") pursuant to Rule 17j-1 under the 1940 Act that establishes procedures for personal investments and restricts certain transactions by our personnel.
+We have also adopted the Adviser's Policies and Procedures Regarding Material, Non-Public Information and the Prevention of Insider Trading (the "Code of Conduct and Insider Trading Policies"), intended to comply with Rule 17j-1 under the 1940 Act and Rule 204A-1 under the Investment Advisers Act of 1940, as amended.
+The Code of Ethics and the Code of Conduct and Insider Trading Policies generally do not permit investments by our and the Adviser's personnel in securities that may be purchased or sold by us.